vismaya9928/vismayavinod/README.md

-# vismayavinod
+## # Hi i'am vismayavinod
+-artificial and data science student
+-learning python,Html,Css and Githgub
-passionate about coding and learning new technologies.
+-passionate about coding and learning new technologies.